B3Dcmb/midapack/INSTALL.md

 (cmake >= 3.21 also has the command-line option `--install-prefix`)

+Usually it is useful to specify the MPI C compiler by passing the option `-DCMAKE_C_COMPILER=...`.

 It may be useful to prepend the installation path to your `LD_LIBARY_PATH` by adding the following line in your `.bashrc` (or equivalent):

 ```
 export LD_LIBRARY_PATH="${PREFIX}/lib:${LD_LIBRARY_PATH}"
 ```